 The UAE, as a logistics, manufacturing and innovation hub for the region will continue to be a magnet for talent and investment.
 However, there is a need for more investment, especially for home- rown investors to move into the healthcare innovation sector.
 There was a discussion that venture capital involves taking risks and investors need to focus on opportunities and growth over the long term.

 The UAE has instituted a Health Technology Assessment process.to evaluate the value of proposed new technologies for healthcare.
-In order to take full advantage of new technologies in healthcare, insurance coverage is required, and it was discussed that ICT and CPT insurance codes are currently under review.
+To fully leverage new technologies in healthcare, we require insurance coverage, and we have discussed that the ICT and CPT insurance codes are currently under review

 Investing in the workforce